rust-qualification/rust-specification/bool/bool.md

 ## 1.1.
 Bool Types <a name="1.1."></a>
 ### Description

 The boolean type, or bool, is a basic data type that represents truth values in logic and Boolean algebra.
-It is commonly used in various expressions, such as:
-- Conditions in if and while expressions.
+Boolean values are mainly used in conditionals, in if and while expressions.
-- Operands in [lazy boolean](#2.2.1.) operator expressions.

 ### Legality Rules
 - 1.1.1.
 The boolean value false has a bit pattern of 0x00, while true has a bit pattern of 0x01.
 - 1.1.2.
 The size and alignment of a bool are both 1 byte.
 - 1.1.3.
-A bool is always initialized to a valid value (meaning transmute::<bool, u8>(...) is always valid, but not the reverse as some bit patterns are invalid for bools).
+True is transmuted to 1 and false is transmuted to 0.
 - 1.1.4.
 The following operations are defined for bool:

 ### 1.1.4.1.
 Logical NOT